nhsconnect/FHIR-CDS/pages/explore/api_referral_request.md

 ## ReferralRequest Interaction##
-Within the Clinical Decision Support API implementation, the [ReferralRequest](http://hl7.org/fhir/stu3/referralrequest.html) resource will be used to carry the triage recommendation to another service for a patient within a care plan.
+Within the Clinical Decision Support API implementation, the [ReferralRequest](http://hl7.org/fhir/stu3/referralrequest.html) resource will be used to carry the triage recommendation to another service for a patient.
 A reference to the relevant `ReferralRequest` will be carried in the `resource` element of the `RequestGroup` resource in the form of the [logical id](http://hl7.org/fhir/STU3/resource.html#id) of the `ReferralRequest`.

 ## Request Headers ##